oscarpolanco/node-basics/section_text/README.md

     ```

 - On your terminal; begin the `mongoDB` process using: `sudo mongod --dbpath /path_on_your_machine/mongodb/data/db`
+- On another tab of your terminal; go to the `task-manager` directory
+- Run your local server using: `npm run dev`
 - Go to `postman`
 - On the `Task App` collection; click on the `Create User`
 - Add valid data on the `body`